Uganda

 Currency: Ugandan shilling (UGX)

-Main industries: Processing agricultural products, beer brewing and the manufacture of cement, fertilizers, matches, metal products, paints, shoes, soap, steel, textiles, and motor vehicles.
+Main industries: Processing agricultural products, beer brewing and the manufacture of cement, fertilizers, metal products, paints, shoes, soap, steel, textiles and motor vehicles; construction, mining and mineral refining, telecommunications, tourism and financial services.

-Known as the “Pearl of Africa”, the Republic of Uganda is a East African country located closer to central Africa than its regional counterparts.
+Known as the “Pearl of Africa”, the Republic of Uganda is an East African country located closer to central Africa than its regional counterparts.
 It is a landlocked state bordered by Rwanda and Tanzania to the south, the Democratic Republic of the Congo to the west, South Sudan to the north and Kenya to the east.
-The capital of Uganda, Kampala, is situated in the southeastern region of the country surrounded by seven hills that look over the shores of Lake Victoria, the second-largest freshwater river in Africa which is also a source point for the Victora Nile.
+The capital of Uganda, Kampala, is situated in the southeastern region of the country and is traditionally described as being built on seven hills.
+It overlooks the northern shores of Lake Victoria, Africa’s largest freshwater lake, from which the Victoria Nile flows at Jinja.

 Uganda is predominantly located on a plateau which tapers off in the north and south.
 The borders of the plateau region are lined with valleys and mountains, with the natural boundary towards the west comprising the volcanic Virunga Mountains, the Ruwenzori Range and the Western Rift Valley.
 The Ruwenzori Range includes Margherita Peak which is Uganda’s highest point rising to about 16,762 feet surrounded by snow and glaciers.
-The northeastern lining of the plateau consists of a string of the volcanic Mounts Morungole, Moroto and Kodomo.
-To the absolute north of Uganda are the Imatong Mountains that also expand over to the South Sudanese border.
+The northeastern lining of the plateau consists of a string of the volcanic Mounts Morungole, Moroto and Kadam.
+The Imatong Mountains are principally located in South Sudan and should not be described as being in northern Uganda.
 Due to the rich and biodiverse regions, the soil of Uganda is very fertile, especially near the northern and western shores of Lake Victoria.
-In terms of area, Uganda has a total land area of 241,037 kmsq; about the size of Great Britain.
+In terms of area, Uganda has a total area of 241,038 km²; roughly comparable in size to the United Kingdom, rather than Great Britain alone.

 Demographics

-2022 estimates peg the population size of Uganda at 46,205,893.
-Uganda is home to a very ethnically diverse population; 16.5% of the population are Buganda, 9.6% are Banyankole, 8.8% are Basoga, 7.1% are Bakiga, 7.1% are Iteso, 6.3% are Langi, 4.9% are Bagisu, 4.4% are Acholi, 3.3% are Lugbara whilst the remaining population are from several other minority groups.
-The two official languages of Uganda are English (taught mostly in school and used in official professions) and Swahili, the latter of which is the lingua franca.
+The two official languages of Uganda are English (taught mostly in school and used in official professions) and Swahili, which is constitutionally designated as the second official language and is to be used in circumstances prescribed by Parliament.
 Other languages also spoken in Uganda are Luganda, Arabic and several Niger-Congo and Nilo-Saharan languages.
-Uganda has a very youthful population; approximately 70% of the population is below the age of 25.
+Uganda has a very youthful population; approximately half of the population is under the age of 18.

-In terms of religion, the majority of Ugandans are Christian; 45.1% practice Protestantism and 39.3% practice Catholicism.
-13.7% of the population is Muslim whilst the remaining belong to other religions or practice no religion.
+In terms of religion, the majority of Ugandans are Christian; the 2024 Census recorded Roman Catholics as the largest denomination, at 37.4%, followed by Anglicans/Church of Uganda at 30.0% and Pentecostal/Evangelicals at 14.7%.
+Muslims account for 13.6% of the population, while the remainder belong to other religions or practice no religion.

 History